raymandshj/Obscura_Scraper/README.md

 # Scrapping Dataset from Atlas Obscura

-## Get data to analyze, the data in usage are available on Kaggle at https://www.kaggle.com/datasets/shmalex/instagram-dataset?select=instagram_profiles.csv

 **Dataset**: You'll find a CSV file (`dataset.csv`) in this repository, containing the data obtained through web scraping from Atlas Obscura.
 This dataset provides valuable information for our analysis.

 - **Dictionaries**: We've included the word-to-id and inverted index dictionaries that are essential for our text analysis.
 These files are named `word_to_id_dictionary.txt` and `inverted_index_dictionary.txt`.